 Let’s take a closer look at the user experience and how it differs from active geo-replication.

-1. One secondary database is created in a Microsoft defined “DR paired” Azure region.
+- Only one secondary database can be created in a Microsoft defined “DR paired” Azure region.
 The list of the DR pairs can be found here.

 |Online application upgrade||No||Yes|

 |Online application relocation||No||Yes|

 |Read load balancing||No||Yes|

 Figure 1 depicts a typical configuration of Standard Geo-replication:

 Figure 1.
 A database can have one offline secondary in the DR paired region.

 Why would I use Standard Geo-replication instead of Active Geo-replication with a Premium database?

 Premium databases can be protected by either using standard geo-replication or active-geo-replication.
 So when would you choose to use standard geo-replication over the more powerful active geo-replication?
 Standard geo-replication has been designed for applications that are using geo-replication only to achieve disaster recovery SLA.
 If the application has a high-volume read-oriented workload and could benefit from read-scale load balancing in addition to fast disaster recovery active geo-replication is a better fit.